aindilis/flp/README.md

 -   Here is the project blog:
     -   <https://facebook.com/frdcsa>

--   Here is the LogicMOO system mentioned in the EmacsConf video, which FLP draws heavily upon and intends to integrate with eventually:
+-   Here is the Logicmoo (Logic Multi-User Dungeon - Object Oriented) system mentioned in the EmacsConf video, which FLP draws heavily upon and intends to integrate with eventually:
     -   <https://github.com/TeamSPoon/prologmud/wiki>

--   And here the design docs for LogicMOO:
+-   And here the design docs for Logicmoo:
     -   <https://drive.google.com/drive/#folders/0B0QA19UX0ehlV1ZEaXEzc3hjTWM>